-While the majority of people in the United States don’t think of lavender when cooking, it is an edible herb.
+While most people in the United States don’t think of lavender when cooking, it is an edible herb.
 Add lavender to breads, drinks, and desserts for a burst of delightful floral flavor that adds vitamin A, calcium, and iron to your diet, all of which help to ensure that your skin remains vibrant and healthy.

-While lavender has no major interactions with any drugs, but it may cause additional drowsiness when taken with sedatives
+While lavender has no major interactions with any drugs, it may cause additional drowsiness when taken with sedatives.

-While the herbs on this list are generally safe to take, it is always important to discuss changes to your diet with a medical professional who is familiar with your background.
-The powerful compounds that make these plants so healthy for your skin may aggravate certain conditions or interact with medications you are already taking.
+While the herbs on this list are generally safe to take, it is always important to discuss changes to your diet with a medical professional familiar with your background.
+The potent compounds that make these plants so healthy for your skin may aggravate certain conditions or interact with medications you are already taking.